In the Yuan dynasty China was under Mongol rule. During that period the

 blue decorations differ as archaeological and other proof is still

-insufficient, but the earliest underglaze blue decorations found to date are from the Tang dynasty.
+insufficient, but the earliest underglaze blue decorations found to date are from the Tang dynasty and had only simple decorations.
 There are extremely few of them extant.

 Export of blue and white porcelain